randyrossi/bmc64/README.md

   * Also works with the Keyrah and TheC64 'Maxi'

 # Limitations
   * USB gamepad support is limited.
-Not all gamepads will work.
+Not all gamepads will work (especially wireless).
   * There is no network support.

 This project uses VICE for emulation without any O/S (Linux) distribution installed on the Pi.
 VICE (Versatile Commodore Emulator) platform dependencies are satisfied using circle-stdlib.